moorepants/eme185/content/pages/syllabus.rst

 Instructor Office Hours
 -----------------------

-Jason's winter office hours are Tuesdays and Wednesdays from 10:00am-12:00pm in Bainer 2095.
-His spring office hours are Wednesdays and Thursdays from 11:00am-1:00pm. **For Jason's office hours, book a time slot for your team at least 12 hours in advance via:** http://moorepants.youcanbook.me. [#]_ If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8AM and 6:30PM on weekdays and email him with a request for a meeting.
+Jason's winter office hours are TBA in Bainer 2095.
+His spring office hours are TBA. **For Jason's office hours, book a time slot for your team at least 12 hours in advance via:** http://moorepants.youcanbook.me. [#]_ If you can't make the regular scheduled office hours, check Jason's `work calendar`_ for an open time slot between 8AM and 6:30PM on weekdays and email him with a request for a meeting.

 .. _work calendar: http://www.moorepants.info/work-calendar.html